hmcts/design-system/app/views/components/menu/README.md

 ## When not to use this component

-Don't use this component when a standard form has more than one action.
+Don't use this component when a basic in-page form has multiple actions.

 ## How it works

-By default all this component does is group buttons together to ensure they are spaced correctly.

-But it can be configured to collapse into a toggle menu at a particular screen size.
-This is useful when you have a number of options that can't fit on screen.
+By default this component just groups buttons together to ensure they are spaced correctly.
+But you can turn it into a toggle menu at particular screen size which is useful when the buttons can't fit on the screen comfortably.

-### Collapsible menu
+### Grey toggle menu

-This menu is in the grey secondary colour.
+This menu is aligned left and is in the secondary colour because there are other more important actions the user needs to take.

 {{dsExample({
   name: 'menu',